 Lace up your boots, we’re in for an adventure!
 116km by foot kind of adventure.
 Over rolling hills of lush grass and past golden fields of wheat, through ancient stone villages and with greetings from friendly locals at every turn.
 El Camino de Santiago, or The Way, is an absolute classic European pilgrimage and a perfect hike for those looking to get out and explore.

 Our trip began from the quiet town of Sarria with six days and 116km to go.
-The morning was fresh and clear, not to cold but just not quite warm enough for shorts.
+The morning was fresh and clear, not too cold but just not quite warm enough for shorts.
 I knew that the Spanish sun would soon heat up the air and had my change of clothes ready.
-Our group was made up of seven others including our tour guide Lalo, a local from Santiago de Compostela, and an amazing advocate for the wonderful history and landscape of the region.
+Our group was made up of seven others including our chief experience officer (CEO) Lalo, a local from Santiago de Compostela, and an amazing advocate for the wonderful history and landscape of the region.
 After a quick briefing on the days distance and highlights we were off.

 It’s amazing how hiking brings strangers together.
 There is something special about being on the same trail, heading in the same direction, that allows one another to open up to each other and share their stories.
 Within the first few hours I had gotten a good idea of the first impression personalities from everyone the group and we were all jovial and excited to be part of this adventure together.
 Most were British, but we were also joined by two Canadians and one Kiwi.